 Tip: You can also bulk-delete files and images.
 Simply click the button Bulk Select in the Media Library, choose all files you would like to delete, and click on "Delete Selected".

-Note: Any media files removed by the plugin will be permanently deleted, it is therefore strongly recommended that you make a backup of your site.
+Note: Any media files removed by the plugin will be permanently deleted.
+Before you continue we recommend that you make a backup of your site.
 Check out our guides below if you're unsure how to do this.

 How to avoid a large media library